lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

  The licenses for most software are designed to take away your freedom to share and change it.
-By contrast, the GNU General Public Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.
+By contrast, the GNU General Public Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for projectsAndUsers its users.

  This license, the Lesser General Public License, applies to some specially designated software packages--typically libraries--of the